rustwasm/wasm-bindgen/README.md

 [**📚 Read the `wasm-bindgen` guide here! 📚**](https://rustwasm.github.io/docs/wasm-bindgen/)

-You can find general documentation about Rust and WebAssembly [here](https://rustwasm.github.io/docs).
+You can find general documentation about using Rust and WebAssembly together [here](https://rustwasm.github.io/docs).

 ## API Docs